agude/agude.github.io/_drafts/2016-08-09-lab41_deep_compression.md

 _A toy example of trained quantization and weight sharing.
 On the top row, weights of the same color have been clustered and will be replaced by a centroid value.
 On the bottom row, gradients are calculated and used to update the centroids.
-From Han, Mao, and Dally’s paper._
+From Han, Mao, and Dally's paper._

 The third and final compression method is **Huffman Coding**.
 Huffman coding is a standard lossless compression technique.
 The general idea is that it uses